For Students

 1. Work with the teacher to mark the piece into short sections labeled A, B, C, D, etc.

 2. Write the letters on small pieces of paper and put them in baggie or paper cup kept at the piano.
+Always playing a piece from the beginning isn’t effective practice.

 3. Pull one letter out of the bag.
 Play the RH until you have done it 2 times consecutively with no mistakes.
 Then play the LH until it’s been done consecutively 2x with no mistakes.
 Then play HT twice with no mistakes.
 Then move on to the next letter.
 The idea is to get students to think before they play, since that will shorten the time it takes to get through all of the letters.